nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

 ===============

 We can also implement the tracking recorder to work with PostgreSQL.
-The :func:`_incr_counter` method of :class:`PostgresCountRecorder` atomically updates the materialised view and records a tracking object.
+The :func:`_incr_counter` method of :class:`PostgresCountRecorder`, included below, updates the materialised view and records a tracking object atomically in the same database transaction.

 .. literalinclude:: ../../tests/projection_tests/test_projection.py
     :pyobject: PostgresCountRecorder

-By configuring the application and the projection to use the library's :ref:`PostgreSQL module <postgres-module>`, we use a PostgreSQL database to persist the "write model" and the "read model".
+Because this example uses a durable database, separate instances of the application and the recorder can be used as interfaces to the "write model" and the "read model".

 The application and the projection could use separate databases, but in this example they simply use different tables in the same database.

-Because this example uses a durable database, separate instances of the application and the recorder can be used as interfaces to the "write model" and the "read model".

 .. literalinclude:: ../../tests/projection_tests/test_projection.py
     :pyobject: TestCountProjectionWithPostgres

+See example :doc:`/topics/examples/fts-projection` for a more substantial example.

 Code reference
 ==============